DevHead-LLC/RisingPunk/mobile/current-task.md

 ---

 ## Batch 5C: Server-Driven Battalion Initialization and Stats
+REVIEW AI MUST READ SECTION at the top of this file before you move forward with these batch changes!
 **Goal:** Move battalion initialization and stat calculations to the server for authoritative state.

 ### What This Will Do: